valkey-io/spring-data-valkey/spring-boot-starter-data-valkey/README.md

 }
 ```

-Note that the Valkey GLIDE dependency must also be explicitly added due to the OS classifier (platform-specific JAR).
+Note: The Valkey GLIDE dependency must also be explicitly added due to the OS classifier (platform-specific JAR).
 To use the Lettuce or Jedis driver instead, add their dependencies and set `spring.data.valkey.client-type` accordingly.

 ## Getting Started